THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Acorns Investing

-Acorns is a true investing app, where you are investing your money into a portfolio of exchange traded funds.
+Acorns is a true investing app where you invest your money into a portfolio of exchange-traded funds.

-However, Acorns does charge $1 a month to invest your money, whereas Worthy Bonds are 100% free.
+However, Acorns charges $1 a month to invest your money, whereas Worthy Bonds are 100% free.

 Final Thoughts